Hopefully we’ve answered your questions below but if not, please contact us.

 Yes, accepted educators are able to receive a total of 6 graduate credits from the Massachusetts College of Art and Design for participation in the full year of the program.
 Participants are responsible for paying the additional cost for the credits.
 Once accepted to the program, program participants will receive more information and a registration form.
 In addition, Art21 can provide individual letters to school districts or school administrators stipulating that participants were involved with a professional development initiative and have successfully completed PD hours.

-Can I apply to Art21 Educators if I am a college/university professional or museum educator?
+Can I apply to Art21 Educators if I am a higher education professional or museum educator?

-The program is primarily oriented towards K–12 classroom teachers, but we are open to applicants representing varied institutional perspectives.
-We recommend that all applicants have a teaching context in which to apply programmatic resources and learning.
+The program is oriented towards K–12 classroom teachers, but we are open to applicants representing varied institutional perspectives.
+All applicants must have a teaching context in which to apply programmatic resources and learning.
 If you apply from another educational context, please tell us how you anticipate benefiting from the program and applying the program to your specific work and teaching.

 Can I apply to Art21 Educators if I am a not an art teacher?

 Yes.
 Teachers from all subject areas are eligible and encouraged to apply for the program.